jharwell/fordyca/docs/parameters.md

 - `n_clusters` - Max # of clusters the arena.

 #### `nest`

+This tag and all nested tags and attributes are required.

 - `size` - The size of the nest.
 Must be specified in a tuple like so:
   `0.5, 0.5`.
 Note the space--parsing does not work if it is omitted.